|Biographical detail : ||The one who coined the word Pakistan.

 On January 28, 1933 Rahmat’s Pakistan declaration pamphlet: Now or Never: Are We to Live or perish Forever? was issued.
 In it he coined the word Pakistan.
 This name Pakistan spiritually means pure in Urdu ( P for Punjab, A for Afghanistan border states, K for Kashmir, S for Sindh and TAN as in Baluchistan), an acronym, soon caught the imagination of the multitudes and everybody began to call the proposed country by this name.

-Ali visited Pakistan, in 1948, after the country’s birth in August 1947, his reputation foundered.
+Ali visited Pakistan, in 1948, after the country’s birth in August 1947.
+During his visit to the country that he had named and dreamed of many years ago, he was being hounded at every turn by the CID and was deliberately made to feel unwelcome by the Government of the day.
+Dispirited, he left for England never to return.
 Back in England, he worked as a lawyer in Cambridge.
 The house in a middle-class suburb of Chesterton in Cambridge has now become a place for Pakistani pilgrims.